zzossig/hugo-theme-zzo/README.md

 assets/css/custom.css
 ```

 3. If you want to modify zzo theme's default color, you should override the theme style.
 For example, if you want to change the body background-color, because I set the background-color in #body selector, not in body tag selector, you should override body background-color there. body tag selector won't work.
 And make sure to set !important.
+After set the values, restart hugo.

 ```css
 assets/scss/custom.scss or assets/css/custom.css